sora-tavares/sora-tavares/README.md

 🔍 I enjoy exploring patterns, solving problems, and making insights easier to understand through dashboards, notebooks, and clean visual storytelling.

-🎯 I'm based in Worthing, UK, and open to remote and hybrid opportunities.
+🎯 I'm based in Worthing, UK, and open to remote opportunities.

 🧩 This GitHub is where I share projects from my bootcamp journey, including case studies, workbook activities, and personal experiments in data.